 Do you have fiber management headaches such as: not knowing how much capacity you’ve got, how much capacity you need, where everything is, or not knowing what you need to take with you to fix an issue?
 Need a tool that will help you easily document and manage your fiber plant?
 Are you sick of relying on static drawings and spreadsheets like it’s 1999?
+Thinking complicated and expensive GIS software is your only option?

 Good news: there are fiber plant tools out there that make it simple for you to create detailed maps with lat/long coordinates and share them across your organizations.

-Many of the organizations with whom I’ve spoken over the past 14 years since my company, Graphical Networks launched our first software netTerrain, have been using various methods of documenting the fiber: maps, pieces of paper (seriously!), static drawings, and spreadsheets of connectivity data, and Google Earth diagrams…and they’re ready for a change.
+Many of the organizations with whom I’ve spoken over the past 14 years since my company, Graphical Networks launched our platform netTerrain, have been using various methods of documenting the fiber: maps, pieces of paper (seriously!), static drawings, and spreadsheets of connectivity data, and Google Earth diagrams…and they’re ready for a change.
 If you’re sick of not having the information you need, keep reading.

 Because fiber managers need to be able to visualize all components of their fiber networks, anywhere from LIU patch panels (even inside buildings (wall jacks, telecom rooms, ducts to floors), splice and fiber enclosures, manholes, poles, and all the fiber conduits down to each individual fiber strand, fiber maps can be incredibly detailed.